Static vs Dynamic Routing and Route Selection

 |---|---|

-You are given three routers and a route table.
-Branch users can reach the internet but not the data center subnet 10.50.20.0/24.
-The branch router has only a default route to the ISP and no route to the private WAN.
-The best PBQ move is to add a specific route for 10.50.20.0/24 toward the WAN next hop, then verify that the data center router has a route back to the branch subnet.
+Three routers, one route table.
+Branch users reach the internet but not data-center subnet 10.50.20.0/24.
+The branch router holds only a default route to the ISP and nothing for the private WAN.
+Correct move: add a specific static route for 10.50.20.0/24 toward the WAN next hop, then confirm the data-center router has a route back to the branch subnet.

-Which route is commonly used as a backup and configured with a higher administrative distance than the primary route?
+Which route is commonly configured with an artificially high administrative distance so it activates only when the primary route fails?

 Select all that apply